 Eye drops or ointment may be put in the good eye to temporarily blur the vision.
 This also forces the affected eye to fixate properly.
 These drops may be used as a substitute for patching.

 Surgery may be used to straighten the eyes if nonsurgical means are not successful.
-The surgery will move some of the eye muscles into a new location.
+The surgery may shorten certain eye muscles of move some of them into a new location.
 This may improve the ability of the eye muscles to keep the eyeball in its proper place.